The following short stories are coming soon. Below are the categories you will be able to choose from.

 “You work alone?”
 I asked.

 “No. The others had to go.
 I live just over there.”
-He pointed at a concrete building no larger than eight-foot square.
+He nodded at a concrete building no larger than eight-foot square.
 “I said I would finish up for the day.”

 “You have a different accent.
 Where are you from?”